Ukrainians in Italy

 Ukrainians in Italy are mostly recent labor migrants.
-As of 31 December 2010, there were 380,000 Ukrainians in Italy.
+As of 2020, there were 223,000 Ukrainians in Italy with valid permits.
 Many Ukrainian women make a living in Italy as caretakers for the elderly, terminally ill, children or entire families.
 Mistrustful of retirement homes, Italians have embraced Ukrainian migrants as an answer to a shortage of Italian in-home caregivers (making Ukrainians the fourth-largest immigrant community in Italy), a professional role snubbed by many native Italians, due to its physical difficulty and emotional stress.

 Numbers and gender

 According to a National Institute of Statistics (Istat) report about foreigners in Italy, there are 223,782 Ukrainians in Italy as of 2012, and about 80% of them are women.
 With many Ukrainian caregivers believed to be working or residing in Italy illegally, other estimates of their numbers range broadly, from 600,000 to 1 million.
 And while most Ukrainian immigrants eventually want to come back to Ukraine, some are choosing to stay permanently, becoming a part of the Italian society.

+Due to the Russian invasion of Ukraine, 112,098 refugees arrived in Italy from Ukraine as of May, 2022.
+Of the total, 58,334 are women, 15,256 men and 38,508 minors.